Product Manager - Medical Devices

 Milton Keynes

-As a Product Manager, you’ll manage a specialist range of medical devices and consumables used in aseptic compounding, oncology, infusion and cleanroom hospital departments for this well-established company.
+As a Product Manager, you’ll lead a specialist range of medical devices and consumables used in aseptic compounding, oncology, infusion and cleanroom hospital departments for this well-established company.

-• As the product manager, you’ll drive strategy, development and lifecycle management across a portfolio of medical devices and consumables, working closely with pharmacists, clinicians and internal teams to support new product development, launches and ongoing product performance.
+• As the Product Manager, you’ll own product strategy, upstream development and full lifecycle management across a portfolio of medical devices and consumables.
+Working closely with pharmacists, clinicians and internal teams, the Product Manager will support new product development, manage launches and drive ongoing product performance.
+Acting as the voice of the customer, you’ll gather clinical insight to inform product improvements, identify market and competitor opportunities, and support continual growth.

-• Based at the Bedfordshire Head Office, you’ll spend around two days per week in the field, engaging with hospital Aseptic Pharmacy, Infection Control and Oncology departments.
+• Based 3 days at the Bedfordshire Head Office, and two days per week in the field engaging hospital Aseptic Pharmacy, Infection Control and Oncology depts, within a supportive and collaborative working environment.

 COMPANY